-Lastly, to achieve a well-trained German Shepherd will require a consistent, and kind handler.
+Lastly, a well-trained German Shepherd will require a consistent, and kind handler.

-Early socialization and training are imperative when it comes to German Shepherd temperament.
+Early socialization and training are important when it comes to German Shepherd temperament.
 This reduces the chance of them being antisocial, or cautious around other animals or the unfamiliar.

 However, despite early socialization or training, this breed is naturally standoffish.
 Generation upon generation of training and breeding has created a natural guard dog in this breed.

 This doesn’t mean that the German Shepherd is aggressive or unwelcoming towards strangers.
-It simply means that they are cautious of them and like to stay distant of them before deciding to trust.
+It simply means that they are cautious of them and like to stay distant before deciding to trust.